 Color sets app's background color, applied to most of the visual items (forms, listviews, treeviews): by default it set equal to system's background color to match system's and other apps' appearance, but can be changed to suit user's preferences.
-"Presets" link on the right of the color picker allows to quickly reduce luminosity of the main color (Low light or Dark modifiers) or
+"Presets" link on the right of the color picker allows to quickly reduce luminosity of the main color (Low light or Dark modifiers) or add non-neutral tints (Graphite, Mocha, Plum, Senape) to main color; Reset link restores original theme color.

 Please note that on Windows systems setting the "Dark mode" will not change the system colors, by design.
 Windows system colors can be separately set applying an "High contrast" theme.